Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Related Work

 \subsection{Unsupervised Approaches}

-\textbf{Discovery of Latent Semantics in Generative Models.} Advances in Generative Adversarial Networks (GANs) have significantly enhanced our ability to interpret and manipulate latent spaces, leading to controlled and meaningful image generation \citep{harkonen2020ganspace}.
-For example, SeFa \citep{bolei2021semantics} introduced a closed-form factorization for uncovering latent semantic directions without additional training or sampling.
-Other approaches enforce orthogonality and distinctiveness of latent directions \citep{song2023householder} or use contrastive objectives \citep{yuksel2021latentclr}.
+\textbf{Discovery of Latent Semantics in Generative Models.} Advances in Generative Adversarial Networks (GANs) have significantly enhanced our ability to interpret and manipulate latent spaces, leading to controlled and meaningful image generation \cite{harkonen2020ganspace}.
+For example, SeFa \cite{bolei2021semantics} introduced a closed-form factorization for uncovering latent semantic directions without additional training or sampling.
+Other approaches enforce orthogonality and distinctiveness of latent directions \cite{song2023householder} or use contrastive objectives \cite{yuksel2021latentclr}.
+And others learn clusters corresponding to meaningful attributes \cite{georgopoulos2022cluster}.
 These approaches demonstrate the promise of latent direction analysis, though they are generally applied to generative rather than discriminative models.

 \textbf{Unsupervised Bias Discovery via Clustering.} Clustering-based methods have been proposed to detect bias in the absence of labels.
-For example, \citet{krishnakumar2021udis} used hierarchical clustering of embeddings to identify subgroups with degraded classification performance in models trained for image classification. \cite{gluge2020not} showed that simple clustering-based measures are not reliable indicators of bias in face recognition models, arguing for more nuanced approaches.
+For example, \cite{krishnakumar2021udis} used hierarchical clustering of embeddings to identify subgroups with degraded classification performance in models trained for image classification. \cite{gluge2020not} found simple clustering measures unreliable for detecting face recognition bias, arguing for more nuanced approaches.

 These findings highlight both the promise and the limitations of unsupervised grouping for bias auditing: while clustering can reveal potential subgroups of concern, naïve distance-based methods may fail to align with semantically meaningful attributes or with actual performance disparities.
-Our method addresses these challenges by introducing \textit{Latent Feature Alignment (LFA)}, which forms groups along latent directions in the embedding space.
+Our method addresses these challenges by introducing \textit{LatentAlign}, which forms groups along latent directions in the embedding space.
 This provides higher semantic coherence than local similarity-based clustering, while simultaneously uncovering interpretable directions that correspond to meaningful, previously unlabeled factors of variation.